JohnSnowLabs/spark-nlp/README.md

 ## Examples

 Need more **examples**?
-Check out our dedicated [repository](https://github.com/JohnSnowLabs/spark-nlp-workshop) to showcase all Spark NLP use cases!
+Check out our dedicated [Spark NLP Showcase](https://github.com/JohnSnowLabs/spark-nlp-workshop) repository to showcase all Spark NLP use cases!

+In addition, don't forget to check [Spark NLP in Action](https://demo.johnsnowlabs.com/) built by Streamlit.

 ### All examples: [spark-nlp-workshop](https://github.com/JohnSnowLabs/spark-nlp-workshop)